clemsonciti/hpc-workshop/05-interactive.md

 > Programs written for a single CPU core will only ever
 > execute on a single CPU core, regardless of how many cores are requested.
 > To exploit multiple cores, programs must be written for parallel execution.
-> We will learn how to do this later in the lesson.